 - Personal credit score (although all credit is considered)

-The nice thing about equipment financing is that there are never any harsh credit requirements common with other funding options.
-So, even if your credit score isn’t great, you can still get equipment financing with bad credit to increase cash flow to your small business.
-All you need is a few financial statements and a simple application to apply for equipment financing and get the improved cash flow you need.
+The nice thing about small business equipment loans is that there are never any harsh credit requirements common with other funding options.
+So, even if your credit score isn’t great, you can still get equipment financing with bad credit to increase the cash flow of your business.
+All you need is a few financial statements mentioned above and a simple application to apply for the loan.

 Is Equipment Financing Loan Right for Your Small Business?

 As a small business owner, you may frequently find yourself juggling many financial responsibilities.
 Managing your working capital so that you can get through each day will require one type of business loan, while the funding for renovations or expansion will be entirely different.